-- Do the practice tests and Mock Exams from the Udemy course at least 2 - 3 times before the exam day to develop a good muscle memory and fluency in performing tasks.
+- Do the practice tests and Mock Exams from the Udemy course at least 2 - 3 times before the exam day to develop good muscle memory and fluency in performing tasks.

-- Do not skip the part about jsonpath thinking that it is too easy to come in the exam.
+- Do not skip the part about jsonpath thinking that it is too easy to come in for the exam.
 Remember that jsonpath is required for sorting output and custom columns.

 Preparing in the way stated above, I completed my exam in around 2 hours.
 I had an hour left to go over the questions again.
-I received the certification with a perfect 100% score, that too on my very first attempt!
+I received the certification with a perfect 100% score, and that too on my very first attempt!

 I will refer to this blog post in my future re-certification CKA exams to know how I had prepared previously!